Bryan Robson: West Bromwich Albion

 Robson's third management job began on 9 November 2004, when he agreed to return to his old club West Bromwich Albion as manager – 23 years after his departure as a player.
 His first match in charge ended in a 2–1 home defeat to his former club Middlesbrough.
 A 4–0 loss away to local rivals Birmingham City on 18 December meant that Albion were bottom of the Premier League on Christmas Day, a position from which no team had previously escaped relegation from the Premier League.
 Robson was the subject of derisory chants from Albion supporters during the game, a complete contrast to his status as a club hero when he had taken to the field as a player.
-The team were also bottom going into the last game of the season, but Robson and his players defied the odds to stay up thanks to a 2–0 home win over Portsmouth on the final day of the season, coupled with favourable results from elsewhere.
+The team were also bottom going into the last game of the season, but Robson and his players defied the odds to stay up after a 2–0 home win over Portsmouth on the final day of the season, coupled with favourable results from elsewhere.
 Despite some significant new signings in the 2005 close season, his team failed to build on this achievement in 2005–06 though, and Albion were relegated with two matches left to play.
 They had failed to win any of their final 13 Premier League games.
-Robson left the club "by mutual consent" on 18 September 2006, following a disappointing start to the season with The Baggies in 9th place in the Championship with only three wins from their first eight games.
+Robson left the club "by mutual consent" on 18 September 2006, following a disappointing start to the season with Albion in 9th place in the Championship with only three wins from their first eight games.

 After his departure from West Brom, Robson spent eight months out of the game.
 He was interested in becoming the England under-21 team's full-time manager, but the job went instead to Stuart Pearce on a part-time basis.